 Eldoth: This black-haired and black-eyed Neutral Evil human Bard hangs around the third area of Cloakwood (same as Faldorn), looking for someone to assist him with a dirty scheme.
 He’s originally from Ruathym, an island located north of the Moonshae Isles, but studied the bardic arts in Waterdeep, before being driven out of the city for attempting to seduce its ruler’s daughter.
 Obviously, this hasn’t cooled him off, as he has instead seduced Skie, the daughter of Entar Silvershield, one of the dukes of Baldur’s Gate, and wants the party’s help to ‘free’ her from her father (i.e. elope with her then blackmail her father for ransom money).
 Eldoth suffers from a number of problems: 1) he’s a Bard, 2) he’s a package deal with Skie, and 3) he has decent Strength and Constitution, but his Dexterity and Intelligence are both mediocre, which is rather handicapping.
 He makes a poor spellcaster or archer, and if you need him for melee, then your party is really in dire straits.
 Ironically, his special ability allows him to create poison arrows, but you’d need another archer to put them to good use.
 Personality-wise, Eldoth is a slimy, manipulative, selfish scumbag, and his treatment of Skie will earn him the cordial hatred of both Garrick and Shar-Teel, should they find themselves in the same party, although only the latter may come to blows.
 And you know you’ve reached a whole new level when one Evil character finds another despicable.
 Ajantis will also want to kick his butt, but that one’s a no-brainer.

 Faldorn: You’ll find this brown-haired and brown-eyed human Druid in the third area of Cloakwood (same as Eldoth).
 The child of a Black Raven Uthgardt (a member of a barbarian human tribe that resides far to the north of Faerûn), Faldorn was given to a Shadow Druid enclave in her youth.
 As their name implies, Shadow Druids aren’t exactly a nice bunch.
-They believe that civilization is a plague on nature, and should be eradicated by violent means.
+They believe that civilisation is a plague on nature, and should be eradicated by violent means.
 The ones in the Cloakwood forest are preoccupied with the Iron Throne’s presence in the local mine, which they perceive as an abomination.
 The party can pick up Faldorn as their representative to help clear the mine.
 If Jaheira’s already in the party, get ready for some verbal spats, because the two are vehemently at odds about their druidic practices.
 As any Druid, Faldorn is True Neutral (despite her attitude and scary portrait), and will therefore fit into any party.
 However, being single-classed, she just doesn’t pull her weight.
 She has good Wisdom and acceptable Dexterity, but her Constitution is poor, and she can’t wear any worthwhile armour.
 Jaheira, Branwen and Viconia are all more versatile and hardier than she is.
 She has a couple of different spells and can summon a dread wolf as a special ability, but it’s not enough of an incentive to use her.
 Personality-wise, Faldorn is very militant and aggressive, feels more kinship with animals than humans and would gladly kill anybody whom she perceives as defiling nature.
 Neutral, you say?
 Riiiight.

 Yeslick: This sandy-haired and blue-eyed Lawful Good Fighter/Cleric of Clangeddin is one of the few survivors of the dwarven clan Orothiar, which resided in the Cloakwood mines and accidentally breached an underground river during an excavation, resulting in their flooding.
 One of the few survivors, Yeslick moved to Sembia, east of Evereska, and tried to get on with his life.
 Unfortunately, he became friends with Rieltar, one of the Iron Throne leaders (the group responsible for the trouble on the Sword Coast), who used the information about his past to take over the mines.
 Yeslick was enslaved and forced to work there himself.
 Outraged at this betrayal and vandalism of his former home, he asks the party for help when they find him during their foray into the mines.
 Yeslick is actually a great pick for a Good party.
 He has the same Strength and Constitution as Jaheira, but better Wisdom and better spells.
 His Dexterity isn’t great, but his Constitution offsets the issue, and you could give him the Gauntlets of Dexterity if you can spare them.
 His Intelligence is too low to use scrolls (which can be a problem if you need to raise someone), but he has Dispel Magic as a special ability, which is definitely an asset.
 His main problem is that, unless you rush through the story, the A.I. will have time to mess him up before you reach him.
 Which is a pity.
 Personality-wise, Yeslick is understandably irate when you first meet him, but overall, he’s calm, reasonable and honourable, if somewhat bitter.
 He also despises Kagain’s money-grubbing nature and may have a go at him if they are in the same party.

 Alora: This pink-haired and brown-eyed Chaotic Good halfling Thief might as well be a secret character, considering that, if you don’t know where–and especially when–to look, you’ll never even encounter her.
-She can be found burglarizing the Hall of Wonders in Baldur’s Gate (the local equivalent of the Louvre or the British Museum) at night, and if the protagonist lends her a hand, she’ll offer to team up.
+She can be found burglarising the Hall of Wonders in Baldur’s Gate (the local equivalent of the Louvre or the British Museum) at night, and if the protagonist lends her a hand, she’ll offer to team up.
 She’s a cute, cheerful lass, originally from Iriaebor, a town located east of Baldur’s Gate.
 She ran away from home because she was too curious and adventurous to stay put, something which her relatives never approved of.
 In fact, curiosity is why she became a Thief: other people’s stuff fascinates her, valuable or not.
 Alora is actually a choice Thief for a Good party, with a Dexterity score second only to Coran.
 Her Strength is terrible, but she’ll be great with a bow.
 She has a rabbit’s foot charm, which is supposed to give her a +2 Luck bonus, and thus better Saving Throws, but it’s bugged.
 The bigger problem is how late you can obtain her.
 She’s among the last three recruitable characters in the game, and you should already have your thieving needs covered by then.
 Which is a shame.
 I’d normally get a sugar high simply from looking at her, but somehow…I don’t hate her as I do most bubbly types.
 She’s just so earnestly happy about her lot in life.
 She also tries vehemently to cheer up the various sourpusses in the party, namely Xan, Kivan and Edwin.
-Amazingly enough, it works on the latter.
+Amazingly enough, it works on the latter, and they actually become friends.
 Kivan, however, can barely stand her.

 Tiax: I have a sneaking suspicion that someone at BioWare really hates gnomes.
 If you thought Quayle was bad, get a load of this guy.
 You’ll find this brown-haired and black-eyed bundle of crazy loitering around the Flaming Fist compound in Baldur’s Gate, enthusiastically proclaiming to any who will (or won’t) listen that he is a superior being who will rule the world in the name of Cyric, the mad god.
 How fitting.
 Tiax is a Chaotic Evil Cleric/Thief, which is an odd combination that doesn’t quite gel together, and, apart from his Constitution, he has terrible attributes, making him a strong contender for worst character in the game.
 His Wisdom is a bit better than Quayle’s, but it’s still worse than that of any other healer available.
 On top of that, he has the worst Dexterity of any Thief.
 His special ability allows him to summon ghasts, which could be used as cannon-fodder, I guess.
 He’d fit into an Evil party, but he’s either the last or second-to-last recruitable character in the game, so the A.I. will invariably make him even worse than he already is.
 Oh, and he may get into a tussle with Quayle, should you somehow end up with both of them.
 He’s also supposed to have a conflict with Branwen, but this is prevented by scripting kinks.